India at Asian Games, Sept 26 schedule: Shooting, boxing, hockey continues

 Women’s Singles Round 3 – 9 am IST

-Women’s Doubles Round 2 - After 10:30 am ISt
+Women’s Doubles Round 2 – After 10:30 am IST

 The Indian tennis players will continue their campaign from where they had left off on Monday.